We are a couple of days into 2013, and by now those of you who have decided to give up smoking may be wavering a little.

 An obvious choice is to stick the money in an instant access savings account.
 That way he can earn a little interest, and still have the money within arm's reach if he needs to spend it.

-Currently, the top account my father-in-law could open (minimum deposit of just £1) comes from Coventry Building Society, paying a rate of just 2% before tax.
+Currently, the top account my father-in-law could open (minimum deposit of just £1) comes from National Counties Building Society, paying a rate of just 2.25% before tax.

-After a year (assuming the rate stays the same, which is far from guaranteed) he'd be left with a balance of £2,465, leaving him £20 better off.
+After a year (assuming the rate stays the same, which is far from guaranteed) he'd be left with a balance of £2,472, leaving him nearly £30 better off.
 Not great.

 Read The best instant access savings accounts for more on the current top rates.

 What about an ISA?
 These accounts offer a tax-free return, and some offer instant access too.
 What's more, the money he'd save from giving up smoking is not bigger than the current ISA limits (£5,640 in cash, £11,280 overall).

 He could open the Marks & Spencer Advantage Cash ISA, which pays 2.75%.
 Putting in £204 a month, at the end of the year he'd be sat on £2,485, an improvement of a little over £10 on the instant access account and more than £40 better off if he just kept the cash in his wallet.

 But I still think he could do better.